TemporalVLM: Video LLMs for Temporal Reasoning in Long Videos: TemporalVLM

-Existing video LLMs usually consider a long-term input video as a single clip and uniformly sample a fixed number of frames $N^v_f$ over the entire video duration.
-For instance, TimeChat~\cite{ren2024timechat} samples $N^v_f = 96$ frames from a given input video, while VTimeLLM~\cite{huang2024vtimellm} samples $N^v_f = 100$ frames.
-In addition, previous works usually employ query aggregation, e.g., TimeChat~\cite{ren2024timechat}, and pooling operation, e.g., Video-ChatGPT~\cite{maaz2023video}, to aggregate video tokens.
-As a consequence, they often perform well with short-term input videos but miss out important fine-grained information for long-term input videos, leading to degrading performance.
+Video LLMs often consider an input video as a single clip and sample a fixed number of frames $N^v_f$ from the video, e.g., $N^v_f = 96$ frames in TimeChat~\cite{ren2024timechat}.
+Moreover, prior works usually use query aggregation, e.g., TimeChat~\cite{ren2024timechat}, or pooling operation, e.g., Video-ChatGPT~\cite{maaz2023video}, to aggregate video tokens.
+Thus, they perform well with short videos but miss out fine-grained information for long videos.

-To alleviate the above issue, we propose a time-aware clip encoder (i.e., blue block in Fig.~\ref{fig:method}) for extracting local fine-grained cues within a clip.
-Given a long-term input video, we first decompose it into $C$ short-term clips and uniformly sample a fixed number of frames $N^c_f$ from each clip.
-Here, we set $C = 6$ clips and $N^c_f = 96$ frames per clip.
-The sampled frames for each clip along with their corresponding timestamps are then passed to our time-aware clip encoder for simultaneously encoding the frame contents and their timestamps, yielding time-aware local features.
-Specifically, we adopt the time-aware frame encoder and sliding video Q-Former of TimeChat~\cite{ren2024timechat} as our time-aware clip encoder.
-The time-aware frame encoder uses a pre-trained image encoder~\cite{sun2023eva} to obtain frame features, which are jointly encoded with timestamps via an image Q-Former~\cite{dai2023instructblipgeneralpurposevisionlanguagemodels}, yielding time-aware frame features.
-These features are then fed to a sliding video Q-Former~\cite{ren2024timechat} for temporal modeling, yielding time-aware clip features for each clip.
-A few recent works, e.g., LongVLM~\cite{weng2024longvlm}, leverage clip sampler and clip encoder for long video understanding.
-However, their encoders are not time-aware and hence are not effective for temporal reasoning in long videos.
+We introduce a time-aware clip encoder for extracting fused local fine-grained cues within a clip.
+We first divide the long-term input video into $C = 6$ short-term clips and sample $N^c_f = 96$ from each clip.
+Sampled frames of a clip along with timestamps are then passed to our time-aware clip encoder for jointly encoding frame contents and timestamps, yielding fused time-aware local features.
+Particularly, the time-aware frame encoder uses a pre-trained image encoder~\cite{sun2023eva} to obtain frame features, which are jointly encoded with timestamps via an image Q-Former~\cite{dai2023instructblipgeneralpurposevisionlanguagemodels}, yielding time-aware frame features $\mathbf{f}_t$.